jjcatulle/don-t-open/README.md

 #todo list:
-do more testing and improve it create basic UI using express for people who dont like the command prompt
+do more testing and improve it create basic UI using express for people who dont like the command prompt;

+once the script run smoothly make completely headless

-//dm me on discord for more help
+//dm me onfor more help